jhu9000/feeds_paragraph_by_guid/README.md

 The resulting paragraphs are set to the entity paragraph field.

-Paragraph feed imports should run before node feed imports.
+Paragraph feeds imports should run beforehand so that the paragraphs exist for other feeds to lookup.

-Node imports may skip saving if it deems that a node has no changes.
-This means that in some situations the node feed setting `Force Update` should be enabled.
+The presave event only triggers if feeds detects there are changes.
+This means that in some situations the feed setting `Force Update` should be enabled.